+35725368683

 EN

-Updated: October 24, 2024
+Updated: November 14, 2024

-A Crypto Asset Service Provider (CASP) is a person who provides specific services regarding crypto assets to another person.
+A Crypto Asset Service Provider (CASP) is a licensed person who provides specific services regarding crypto assets to another person.
 These services can include exchanging crypto assets, exchanging crypto assets and fiat currencies, managing and safekeeping crypto assets, selling them, etc. Under section 2 of the relevant Cyprus law, a person can be natural (an individual) or legal (a company).

 The relevant law is the Prevention and Suppression of Money Laundering and Terrorist Financing Law 188(I)/ 2007(AML/CFT Law).

 On 17 October 2024, CySEC announced that it no longer accepts applications for registering new CASPs.
-This is done in anticipation of the new Markets in Crypto Assets (MiCA) Regulation (MiCA or MiCAR), which is coming into force in the EU.
+This is done in anticipation of the new Markets in Crypto Assets Regulation (MiCA or MiCAR), which is coming into force in the EU.
 The MiCAR is expected to become fully effective on 30 December 2024.

 CASP Registry